zerodevapp/zerodev-docs/docs/introduction/zerodev-overview.md

 On its own, the wallet kernel is already a complete wallet (or more precisely, an on-chain "account").
 It supports all the most common functionalities that people typically associate with smart contract wallets, such as bundling transactions, verifying signatures, etc.

 What makes the wallet a *kernel*, however, is that it can be extended.
-We have designed a *wallet plugin framework* where developers can write solidity code to build app-specific wallet features, without worrying about implementing the core wallet functionalties such as sending transactions, validating signatures, etc.
+We have designed a *wallet plugin framework* where developers can write solidity code to build app-specific wallet features.
+The best part?
+We've already built the most commonly used plugins such as session keys and subscriptions, so you can just use them.

-By building on top of ZeroDev, you can vastly shorten the time it takes to ship an AA wallet, while ensuring that the core of the wallet is highly optimized, audited, and compatible with AA standards (e.g. ERC-4337).
+By building on top of ZeroDev, you can vastly shorten the time it takes to ship a customized AA wallet, while ensuring that the core of the wallet is highly optimized, audited, and compatible with AA standards (e.g. ERC-4337).

 ## Account Abstraction SDK